tsano430/ClusterEnsembles.jl/README.md

 "Solving cluster ensemble problems by bipartite graph partitioning," In Proceedings of the Twenty-First International Conference on Machine Learning, p.
 36, 2004.

+[3] J. Ghosh and A. Acharya,
+"Cluster ensembles,"
+Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery, vol. 1, no. 4, pp. 305-315, 2011.